theonejj/ansible-zfs_on_root/README.md

 ## Caution

-* This process uses the whole physical disk.
+* This process uses the whole physical disk
-* This process is not compatible with dual-booting.
+* This process is not compatible with dual-booting
-* Backup your data.
-Any existing data will be lost.
+* Backup your data. **Any existing data will be lost!**

 ---